spacedogXYZ/common-cause-share/_posts/2020-09-08-new-hampshire-you-can-vote-absentee-in-person.md

   authorized to accept it."
 share_image: /assets/uploads/new-hampshire-.png
 ---
-Remember: if you have your absentee ballot, but haven't mailed it in, you can drop it off in-person at your polling place, and poll workers are authorized to accept it.
+New Hampshire voters: remember if you have your absentee ballot, but haven't mailed it in, you can drop it off in-person at your polling place, and poll workers are authorized to accept it.

 ![](/assets/uploads/new-hampshire-.png)